prostomarkeloff/betterconf/README.md

-# Python configs for humans.
+# Minimalistic Python library for your configs.
-> Using OS environment.
-Following unix-way.

-Before you ask - this library doesn't support type-casts and other features.
-Just env parsing.

 ## How to?
 At first, install libary: